sonicepk/rady/README.md

     MAIL_TO: List of contacts that are to be notifies in case of an anomaly being detected

+##Other Dependcies##
 apt-get install snmp-mibs-downloader

-and edit /etc/snmp/snmp.conf
+Make sure to edit /etc/snmp/snmp.conf
+And add the following lines.
-mibs :ALL
+mibs :RFC1213-MIB:IF-MIB
-mibdirs /usr/share/mibs/ietf:/usr/share/mibs/iana:/usr/share/mibs/netsnmp:
+mibdirs /usr/share/mibs/ietf:/usr/share/mibs/iana:

+##Running##
+Configure a cron job to run every 5 minutes for the poller and checker and wait for the e-mails to come in!